nus-cs2113-AY2425S1/ip/README.md

-# grok.Grok project template
+# Grok project
+The term "grok" comes from Robert A. Heinlein's 1961 science fiction novel "Stranger in a Strange Land."

+In the context of the book, "grok" is a Martian word that means to understand something or someone completely.

-This is a project template for a greenfield Java project.
-It's named after the Java mascot _Grok_.
+This is a project for CS2113 Software Engineering & Object-Oriented Programming Course in NUS.

 Given below are instructions on how to use it.

 ## Setting up in Intellij